MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 #### Interactive Object Translation in Three Dimensions
 We do not only want to move the object in one direction, we like to be able to do interactive object translations in all three dimensions.
 For this, copy the modules responsible for the translation in one direction and change the properties to enable translations in other directions.

 We need to change the size of `SoCube1` and `SoCube2` to form planes that cover surfaces in x- and z-, as well as x- and y-directions.
 To do that, draw the respective parameter connections from `DecomposeVector3` to the fields of the modules `SoCube`.
-In addition, we need to adapt the field *Direction* in the panels of the modules `SoMITranslate1Dragger`.
+In addition, we need to adapt the field <field>Direction</field> in the panels of the modules `SoMITranslate1Dragger`.

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_09.png "Interactive dragging of objects")

 Change width, height, and depth of the three cubes, so that each of them represents one plane.
 The values need to be set to (0, 2, 2), (2, 0, 2), and (2, 2, 0).

 As a next step, we like to make sure that all planes always intersect the object, even though the object is moved.
-To do this, we need to synchronize the field *Translation* of all `SoMIDraggerContainer` modules and the module `WEMModify`.
-Draw parameter connections from one *Translation* field to the next, as shown below.
+To do this, we need to synchronize the field <field>Translation</field> of all `SoMIDraggerContainer` modules and the module `WEMModify`.
+Draw parameter connections from one <field>Translation</field> field to the next, as shown below.

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_10.png "Interactive dragging of objects")

-We like to close the loop, so that a change in one field *Translation* causes a change in all the other *Translation* fields.
+We like to close the loop, so that a change in one field <field>Translation</field> causes a change in all the other <field>Translation</field> fields.
 To do this, we need to include the module `SyncVector`.
-The module `SyncVector` avoids an infinite processing loop causing a permanent update of all fields *Translation*.
+The module `SyncVector` avoids an infinite processing loop causing a permanent update of all fields <field>Translation</field>.

 Add the module `SyncVector` to your workspace and open its panel.
-Draw a parameter connection from the field *Translation* of the module `SoMIDraggerContainer2` to *Vector1* of `SyncVector`.
-The field *Vector1* is automatically synchronized to the field *Vector2*.
-Now, connect the field *Vector2* to the field *Translate* of the module `WEMModify`.
+Draw a parameter connection from the field <field>Translation</field> of the module `SoMIDraggerContainer2` to *Vector1* of `SyncVector`.
+The field <field>Vector1</field> is automatically synchronized to the field <field>Vector2</field>.
+Now, connect the field <field>Vector2</field> to the field <field>Translate</field> of the module `WEMModify`.
 Your synchronization network is now established.

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_11.png "Interactive dragging of objects")